TitanPlayz100/pseudohuman/README.md

 The frontend NextJs project is [hosted on Vercel](https://vercel.com/home) using a [Supabase database](https://supabase.com).
 Backend websocket server hosted on [Render](https://render.com).

-There is a [cron job](https://console.cron-job.org) enabled, which is a repeated task to send a request to a server.
+There is a [cron job](https://www.val.town/v/titanplayz/server_thing) enabled, which is a repeated task to send a request to a server.
 This is to keep the server always active, as usually it sleeps every 15 minutes.

-The Large Language Models used in this project are from [Cohere](https://dashboard.cohere.com/) and from [google's Gemini](https://aistudio.google.com/app).
+The Large Language Models used in this project are from [Cohere](https://dashboard.cohere.com/) and from [Google's Gemini](https://aistudio.google.com/app).

 ## TODO:
 - [ ] story creation gamemode